 Semi-direct method – uses both a sensor and scanner to convert the X-rays into a digital image

-The cost for digital dental X-Rays, like the traditional method, will depend on several factors, one of which being the type of X-ray taken (bitewing, periapical, panoramic or occlusal).
+The cost for digital dental X-Rays, like the traditional method, will depend on several factors, one of which being the type of X-ray taken (bitewing, periapical, panoramic, or occlusal).
 Each area being X-rayed generally has a specific cost, as individual areas or a whole mouth scan can be performed.
-Rates can also vary by geographic location and individual dentist, and there is very little, if any, difference in cost between traditional and digital dental X-rays.
+Rates can also vary by geographic location and individual dentist, and there is very little if any, difference in cost between traditional and digital dental X-rays.
 Costs can average anywhere from $10 to $85, depending on the individual area being X-rayed.
 A typical full-mouth X-ray can range between $85 and $250.
 Most dental insurance plans cover the cost of X-rays, however, most also have co-pay fees (usually $5 to $50) and may limit how often the covered procedure can be performed.
 For more accurate rates, please talk to our team of dental professionals at Bay Dental.

-With the traditional method of using x-rays, radiation is passed through the bones, soft-tissue and teeth to create x-ray images that must be developed, just the same as taking film from a camera to be developed.
+With the traditional method of using x-rays, radiation is passed through the bones, soft tissue and teeth to create x-ray images that must be developed, just the same as taking film from a camera to be developed.
 Digital dental X-rays also save an incredible amount of time and resources because digital images are available to your dentist immediately on their computer screen.
 With new digital dental X-rays, 70% less radiation is required.
 This significantly lowers the level of radiation and means far less exposure for patients, as well as the dental professional conducting the X-rays.
-Traditional X-rays require the radiologist to take X-rays from multiple different angles to create an accurate composite of a patient’s teeth.
+Traditional X-rays require the radiologist to take X-rays from multiple angles to create an accurate composite of a patient’s teeth.
 The images produced are unclear as they only offer up to 25 shades of grey.
-X-rays that use digital imagery technology provide one panoramic view of the entire structure of the patient’s mouth and structure of the jaw and teeth.
+X-rays that use digital imagery technology provide a panoramic view of the entire structure of the patient’s mouth and the structure of the jaw and teeth.
 Everything from the patient’s nasal and sinus passages to the jaw structure and teeth are seen in an almost crystal clear image, as the digital x-rays offer up to 256 shades of grey.